po1sigala/live/01-Class-Content/19-PWA-dev/01-Activities/08-Stu_Loader/README.md

 * It's done when I can see the web application load and operate without errors on different browsers.

-* It's done when webpack has successfully created a bundle.
+* It's done when webpack has successfully created a bundle in the `dist/` folder.

 ## 📝 Notes